 No matter how long you have been on JET it is likely you have accumulated and inherited a lot of things.

 Don’t be that predecessor who is remembered as leaving behind nothing but filth and rubbish.
-You probably have your own horror stories from your arrival in Saga about things you found waiting for, or that you discovered when they started to smell.
+You probably have your own horror stories from your arrival in Saga!

 Do: